Administration Building, Room 606

 California State University, Los Angeles has a variety of paid and unpaid leaves of absence for employees.
 If you need to take a leave of absence and have additional questions, please contact the Benefits Office at extension x3651.

 Note: Employees should read the following information in conjunction with their Collective Bargaining Agreement language.
 Contact the Benefits Office with any questions.

 An employee should provide at least a 30-day notice to the campus before commencement of any paid or unpaid leave; however, if the leave must begin in less than 30 days, the employee must provide as much notice as possible.
 An employee should complete a Leave of Absence Request Form.
 After all department signatures are acquired, the form is submitted to Human Resources Management for approval.
 Employees are advised to meet with Benefits prior to taking a medical/disability leave, and physician certification of disability is required.

-- Leave of Absence Request Form (PDF) – used to request a leave of absence.
+- Leave of Absence Request Form (DOC) – used to request a leave of absence.